 Start by coating your potatoes with olive oil.
 Season the potatoes with salt and pepper.

-Place into the air fryer at 400 degrees F, air fryer setting, for 40-50 minutes—flip 1/2 way with a pair of tongs.
+Place into the air fryer at 400 degrees F, air fryer setting, for 40-50 minutes—flip halfway through with a pair of tongs.

-Check to make sure they are fork-tender before removing them.
+Check to make sure they are fork tender before removing them.
+Serve and enjoy!

 What Potatoes Are Best For Air Frying?

 I like Russet; they tend to hold their shape during air frying and taste good.
-They make a great roasted potato.
+They make a great baked potato in the air fryer.

 Some other great potatoes for baking are Yukon Gold or Idaho Potatoes.